 SummerSLAM will provide free meals at six park locations through the Vancouver-Clark Parks & Recreation Summer Playground Program, including Evergreen Park, Orchards Park, Oakbrook Park, Hearthwood Park, John Ball Park and Jaggy Road Park.
 The Summer Playground Program is a drop-in program for ages 5-11.
 Kids make new friends and enjoy lots of fund activities, including games, sports, playground time and crafts.
 The program has an expected attendance of 80 children at each of the five-day-a-week activities and 30 children per day at each of the other parks.

-Pre-registration at the Evergreen Park and Orchards Park locations is required and can be done on-line by clicking here.
+Pre-registration at the Evergreen Park and Orchards Park locations is required.

 Throughout June and August, families can call the Family Food Hotline 1-888-4-FOOD-WA to receive up-to-date information about locations for free lunches for kids across the state.